lifecompartmentalized/lifecompartmentalized.github.io/content/posts/stagesofrecovery.md

 I don't know what my healing journey will look like in the future, but I'm happy with the progress I've made thus far.
-Coming to terms with having DID has been a difficult journey and I have a long, complex healing path ahead, but I'm hopeful for what the future will bring.
+Coming to terms with having DID has been a difficult journey and I have a long, complex healing path ahead, but I'm hopeful that the future will bring a me a more full, complete life.